FIXTradingCommunity/fixatdl-specification/v1-1-STANDARD/FIXatdl.md

 Also note that the logical operators, AND and OR, can have more than two operands.
-Furthermore, they both perform short-circuit evaluation of their operands. [(I.e. their operands are evaluated from left to right.
+Furthermore, they both perform short-circuit evaluation of their operands.
+(I.e. their operands are evaluated from left to right.
-As soon as the value is]{.underline} [known, evaluation of the expression stops and the value is returned.
+As soon as the value is known, evaluation of the expression stops and the value is returned.
 Consequently, not all operands need to be evaluated.
 For example, consider the previous example in which "ParticipationRate" is an optional parameter.
 It is quite possible that the user does not provide a value for "ParticipationRate".
-If that is the case then evaluation of the "OR" statement will terminate after it is established that its first operand,
-\<Edit field="ParticipationRate" operator="NX"/\>, is true.
-The "AND" statement that follows is never evaluated -- which is a good result since, if we had attempted to evaluate it, it is]{.underline}

-[quite possible that a]{.underline} ["Null Reference"]{.underline}
-[error would occur.)]{.underline} That being the case, it is important that XML parsing or binding libraries maintain the order of the elements as they appear; otherwise unexpected results may occur.
+If that is the case then evaluation of the "OR" statement will terminate after it is established that its first operand, `<Edit field="ParticipationRate" operator="NX"/>`, is true.
+The "AND" statement that follows is never evaluated -- which is a good result since, if we had attempted to evaluate it, it is quite possible that a "Null Reference" error would occur.)
+That being the case, it is important that XML parsing or binding libraries maintain the order of the elements as they appear; otherwise unexpected results may occur.

-[The logical operator XOR can also have more than two operands.
-As a convention we define XOR as "one and only one",]{.underline} which means it evaluates to "true" when one and only one of its operands is true.
-If none or more than one of its operands [is true then XOR is false.
+The logical operator XOR can also have more than two operands.
+As a convention we define XOR as "one and only one", which means it evaluates to "true" when one and only one of its operands is true.
+If none or more than one of its operands is true then XOR is false.
-Short-circuit evaluation cannot be applied to XOR.]{.underline}
+Short-circuit evaluation cannot be applied to XOR.

 The "field" attribute of an Edit element is not restricted to strategy parameters.
 Standard order tags (those not described in a FIXatdl